Human rights

 • Third party global risk screening tool

-• Marine vessel assurance, which includes human rights
+• Marine vessel assurance, which includes human rights in relation to worker welfare

 • Social impact and opportunity assessments and human rights impact assessments